yogeshhk/yogeshhk/domains/Notes_ExpertNetworks.md

 I’m an AI advisor based in Pune, India, with expertise in Artificial Intelligence, Machine Learning, Deep Learning, Natural Language Processing, Large Language Models, and Generative AI.
 I help organizations design and refine their AI solutions and strategies, offering technical guidance that focuses on turning AI potential into practical, measurable outcomes.

-A key focus area for me is **Retrieval-Augmented Generation (RAG)**—essentially building ChatGPT-like systems that answer questions using private data.
+A key focus area for me is **Retrieval-Augmented Generation (RAG)**, essentially building ChatGPT-like systems that answer questions using private data.
 My work spans complex documents, multimodal inputs, semantic chunking, evaluation metrics, production considerations, and system design.
 I also work across related tasks such as combo queries, text-to-SQL, vision LLMs, small LMs, and converting user queries into tool calls or test cases.
 This niche has grown out of hands-on experience and continuous learning, and has become my core area of interest.

 ## **Background**